troperville

-The whole thing is quickly revealed to be about a Love Triangle.
+The situation is quickly revealed to be about a Love Triangle.
 Two men, one woman, and it seems likely that at least one of the three is insane.
-Gavin and Joe are fighting over Shana.
-Gavin is her employer and also an Atheist, Joe is her husband and also an Evangelical Christian.
-But is their conflict really about the woman, and is it really about their clashing beliefs?
+Gavin and Joe are fighting over Shana (Tyler).
+Gavin is her employer and also an atheist, Joe (Wilson) is her husband and also an evangelical Christian.
+But is their conflict really about the woman, or is it about their clashing beliefs?

 Has examples of:

-• Affably Evil: Joe, other than being a fundamentalist Christian and some Condescending Compassion, he is shown as being a very nice, affable and easy-going fellow... except when he loses his patience when debating religion.
+• Affably Evil: Joe, other than being a fundamentalist Christian and some Condescending Compassion, is shown at first as being a very nice, affable and easy-going fellow... except when he loses his patience when debating religion.
+Then, after discovering his wife's affair, he goes off the deep end.

 • Author Tract: Pre-release marketing touted this film as atheist-friendly, since it was going to be one of the few movies to have an openly atheist hero that averted the Hollywood Atheist trope; also the director, Matthew Chapman, is the great-great grandson of Charles Darwin.